 "drive home"

-to make someone understand something clearly
+— To make something clearly understood.

 Easily Confused

-emphasize vs emphasis
+emphasize vs Emphasis

-emphasize vs emphatic
+emphasize vs Stress

-Stress can also mean mental pressure.
+Stress can also mean worry or physical pressure.

-Highlight is often used for visual things.
+Accentuate is often used for physical or aesthetic features.

 Sentence Patterns